-Luckily, it’s easy to calculate your online conversion rate, as long as you are tracking your web analytics.
-Just take your total number of online donations and divide it by the total number of visitors to your online donation page during a given time period.
+Luckily, it’s easy to calculate your online conversion rate as long as you track your web analytics.
+Just divide your total number of online donations by the total number of visitors to your online donation page during a given period.

+So, start by cutting the clutter!
 There are plenty of other pages on your website where supporters can learn about your initiatives and the details behind them.
-Keep it focused on securing support and make sure the action you want donors to take is clear.

-And don’t forget to make it easy for donors to give by limiting the amount of time they need to spend on your online giving page.
+And don’t make giving a longer process than it needs to be!
 Keep forms short and only ask for information that is essential to securing a donation.
 Long forms can intimidate donors and cause them to leave your page before they donate.